Tag Archives: Bike maintance tips

 Tires should be free of cracks

-While wiping down your tires, check your wheels for loose or broken spokes by spinning them and looking that they still spin true.
+While wiping down your tires, check your wheels for loose or broken spokes by spinning them and looking to see if they still spin true.
 Ensure your wheels spin straight, with no wobbling from side to side and no rubbing against the brake pads.
 If your wheels don’t spin straight, it’s probably time to take your bike in for wheel truing.

 At the same time, inspect your brake pads for proper alignment and any excessive wear in the pads.